 Your best bet is to hire a private attorney to take the case to trial because sounds like the public defender's office doesn't feel that they want to spend their time taking your case to trial for whatever reason.
 If you have a budget for a private attorney then that's your best bet.
 Good luck!

 My parents never got married but my dad is married to someone else.
 First my dad and my step mom were giving me a hard time to get their taxes for school.
 My dad is now willing to give the school his taxes but he doesn’t want to pay for any of my tuition.
 My mom doesn’t mind helping me pay for...
 Read more »

 I nearly died by drowning in middle school and the life guard didn’t rush to save me after screams on screams for help ..once my friend helped me to the side of the pool she walks over and says it’s not funny to play around! (im21 now) slowly the emotion impact changed my life.
 The...
 Read more »

 If you had a cause of action, and I am not sure if you did, you needed to bring the action within 2 years of your 18th birthday.
 As you stated that you are 21, you have lost any action you might have had.

 There is a specific statute that states that a student who misses more than 10% of the school year (or 18 unexcused absences) can lose all credit earned for that academic year.
 I'm looking for the exact text of that law under New Jersey Title 18A.
-I know it exists but I can't find it to save my...
+I know it exists but I can't find it to...
 Read more »

 compulsory education law (N.J.S.A.
 18A:38-28 through 31) requires all children between the ages of 6-16 to attend school.
 The attendance regulations (N.J.A.C.
 6A:16-7.6), require each district board of education to develop, adopt and implement policies and procedures regarding the attendance of...Read more »